maxklein1992/Cat-API/README.md

 ## Stack

-The stacks of this app are as follows:
+The stack of this app is as follows:

 - **Angular.js** - Structural framework for dynamic web applications.
 - **Typescript** - Superset of JavaScript which provides optional static typing, classes and interfaces.